 20. Tire Pressure Monitoring System

-A tire pressure monitoring system is another safety device for those all important RV tires It can be extremely dangerous to drive on the highway without a proper monitoring system.
-You never know when a blowout will occur, so why not take the extra precaution?
+A tire pressure monitoring system is another safety device for those all-important RV tires It can be extremely dangerous to drive on the highway without a proper monitoring system.
+You never know when a blowout will occur, so why not take extra precautions?
 These systems cost anywhere from $200-$400 and are available from a wide variety of manufacturers.

 21. Folding Step Stool